alecabodi/Network-Security/README.md

 The application consists of the following components:

 * ACME client: An ACME client which can interact with a standard-conforming ACME server.
 * DNS server: A DNS server which resolves the DNS queries of the ACME server.
+It should run on UDP port `10053`.
 * Challenge HTTP server: An HTTP server to respond to http-01 queries of the ACME server.
+It should run on TCP port `5002`.
 * Certificate HTTPS server: An HTTPS server which uses a certificate obtained by the ACME client.
+The server should serve the full certificate chain obtained from the ACME server, i.e., including the intermediate certificate.
+It should run on TCP port `5001`.
 * Shutdown HTTP server:  An HTTP server to receive a shutdown signal.
+It should run on TCP port `5003`.

 ### Functionalities